altshift7/altshift7/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Github account
+- 🔭 I’m currently working on my Github account.
+- I don't know how to swim.

 - ⚡ Fun fact: I can move my ears.